 July 9-20 Creative Nonfiction with Matt Klam.
 Whether they're writing a memoir, first person journalism, a piece of fiction or a graphic autobiography, my favorite authors use personal experience, carefully observed details and facts to make great stories.
 I'm thinking of writers such as Mary Karr and Alison Bechdel, Jon Krakauer and Ernest Hemingway.
 In this class we'll focus on creatively made but realistic stuff, essays, personal histories, fiction and memoir, writing every day, reading and discussing a little bit in class, while also talking about your own work in a helpful, constructive manner.

 Find Your Voice: The Craft of Writing.
 Intimidated by a workshop with Roger Rosenblatt or Meg Wolitzer?
 Try this non-credit creative writing workshop filled with writing prompts, feedback and constructive support.
 Get access to all the electives, readings, evening events and receptions the conference has to offer.
-Intro workshop is led by one of the graduate students in Stony Brook Southampton’s MFA in Creative Writing & Literature.
+This workshop is led by one of the graduate students in Stony Brook Southampton’s MFA in Creative Writing & Literature.

 Listener's Pass.
 Love literature but not writing?
 Get access to all the electives, readings, mini-workshops, evening events and receptions the conference has to offer and you don't have to pick up a single pen (though you'll probably want to).